 Start-up Solution When I apply power to the track my engine doesn't do anything.
-No lights, no sound, no nothing.
+No lights, no sound, nothing.
 Check to see if that section of track has power.
 Use a voltmeter or a lit passenger car.
 Slide the engine a couple of feet in either direction, you may have a bad track section Have you got that section electrically isolated with a toggle switch or other device?
-Check that you have the Panto/Track switch in the correct position for your operating environment Sound Solution I have no sound from my engine, but my lights are on and it moves just fine.
+Sound Solution I have no sound from my engine, but my lights are on and it moves just fine.
 Check the volume pot on your tender.
 Full CW = Max volume There's a crackling sound from my engine Check to see if a screw or some other material hasn't lodged itself in the underside of the chassis or tender Make sure smoke volume pot is turned full CW